mustafacharoghi/ABC_Statistical_PopGen/README.md

 # PopGenNotes
-Handout for statistical knowledges in populations genetics and demographic history inference
+Handout for statistical knowledges in populations genetics and demographic history inference during the course of Xiamen University.